 - It has all of the cool tech features you need like a quiet motor, wireless charger, USB ports, and height pre-sets

 Best L-shaped desk option: Casaottima L Shaped Gaming Desk, $119

 - Star rating: 4.6/5

 I’ve never personally owned an L-shaped desk, so I relied on my list of expert contributors for this one.
 When I asked my list about their home office desks of choice, 65 people responded.
-Of the people who have an L-shaped desk, this was the one recommended the most.
-When I cross-referenced it with Amazon reviews, it’s also the highest rated with thousands of review.
+Of the people who have an L-shaped desk, this was the one recommended the most (and it also won a category in our “best desks under $100” buyer’s guide)..
+When I cross-referenced it with Amazon reviews, this L-shaped gaming desk is also the highest rated with thousands of reviews.